tudelft3d/Random3Dcity/README.md

 Random3Dcity
 ============

-A procedural modelling engine for generating buildings and other features in CityGML
+A procedural modelling engine for generating buildings and other features in CityGML.